 Oktoberfest on a Budget Recap

 Whatever method you use to get to Oktoberfest and wherever you stay, be sure to go and experience this awesome centuries-old Bavarian tradition!
 Don’t let your budget hold you back.
-If you can figure you can get to Europe on the cheap and scrounge up four hundred euros for beer/food/accommodation, you’ll be in great shape to have an incredible three-day bender at Oktoberfest on a budget.
+If you can figure out how to get to Europe on the cheap and scrounge up four hundred euros for beer/food/accommodation, you’ll be in great shape to have an incredible three-day bender at Oktoberfest on a budget.
 Prost!

 Want to save this post for later?
 Use the image on the right to pin it to your Pinterest travel board!